Skip advert

 Advertisement - Article continues below

-Instead of forking out upfront, you pay an initial payment, followed by smaller monthly instalments over an agreed period.
-This usually runs for between 24 and 60 months.
+Instead of paying the full amount upfront, you pay a pre-agreed initial payment, followed by monthly instalments over an agreed period.
+This typically runs for between 24 and 60 months on a lease deal.

 You’ll have a set annual mileage limit – with a by-the-mile penalty charge if you exceed it – and, unlike in a PCP finance agreement, there’s no option to buy the car outright with a final balloon payment.
 You pay your dues, hand the car back and move on to the next one.